Robustness Assessment of Assemblies in Frictional Contact: Conclusion

 \section{Conclusion}

 In this work, we proposed a method to compute the robustness of an assembly to external forces, facilitating autonomous decision-making in tasks involving rigid objects in contact.
 Our method does not rely on heuristics or approximations, making it dependable in a broad range of scenarios involving multi-object assemblies.
-Although previous work has focused on respecting stability bounds, algorithms proposed herein can enable robots to reinforce structures and push the boundaries of assembly stability.
-We expect these methods to be valuable in various applications involving forceful interactions with the environment, such as efficient object transportation and safe, stable object placement.
+Through theoretical validation and experimental assessment, we demonstrated that our method is more accurate and much more efficient than existing approaches for computing the robustness of assemblies.
+We showed that our method can be used to plan stable object placements in complex assemblies, compute the maximal sustainable acceleration of mobile robots transporting assemblies, and plan disassembly sequences.
+We expect our algorithms to be valuable in various applications involving forceful interactions with the environment, particularly in the context of autonomous object handling.